iJCLEE/BSOD-Error-0xc000021a-fix-guide-/How to fix BSOD Error "0xc000021a > Boot critical file is corrupt.".md

 ./> Do not restart the computer; instead, use the shutdown option and then boot it back up.

-./> After that you should wait to re-download windows updates, and then update Drivers, BIOS etc...
+./> Afterward, please wait to redownload Windows updates and proceed to update drivers, BIOS, etc.

-NOTE! - My lapotp is Asus rog flow X13, so in your case might be different.
-You can feel free to contact me if you are not sure what you should do, and you have same or different issues.
+NOTE! - My laptop is an Asus ROG Flow X13, so your situation may vary.
+Feel free to reach out if you're uncertain about what steps to take, whether you're dealing with similar or different issues.

 ![IMG_5258](https://github.com/iJCLEE/BSOD-Error-0xc000021a-fix-guide-/assets/61095429/15f86720-f3b5-40eb-b058-db12dd0a6d13)